Tipton, Indiana: Primary and secondary schooling

 Tipton Community School Corporation serves the city of Tipton, and the southern half of Tipton County, with an elementary school, middle school, and high school co-located on one campus on the south-side of town.
 District enrollment for the 2014–15 school year comprised 1,732 students.
 As of 2006, 93% of the school population was Caucasian.

-Tipton Schools counts 1,851 students in K-12, with 97% being Caucasian, and the remaining 3% either African-American, Hispanic, Native American, Indian, or multiracial.
+Tipton Schools counts 1,851 students in K-12, with 97% being white, and the remaining 3% either African-American, Hispanic, Native American, Indian, or multiracial.

 St. John the Baptist School served grades K-5, and was a Roman Catholic school.
 This institution closed in 2014 due to low enrollment.

 Tipton has a public library, a branch of the Tipton County Public Library.

 Infrastructure

 Transportation

 In the mid to late 19th century, Tipton was known as being a very dirty and muddy place.
 Transportation was poor, with a poorly maintained railroad and "mud boats" being noted types of transportation.
 Mud boats were boat-like vehicles which were powered by oxen and transported people through the large amounts of mud in the area.
 Flooding was also common during this period.

 In 1890, Tipton became the first city in the state to have brick paved streets.
-Representatives from Tipton traveled to Bloomington, Illinois to examine that city's brick streets and upon returning to Tipton they commissioned 2 1/2 blocks of brick paving on Jefferson Street.
+Representatives from Tipton traveled to Bloomington, Illinois, to examine that city's brick streets and upon returning to Tipton they commissioned 2 1/2 blocks of brick paving on Jefferson Street.
 It was resurfaced with brick in 1914.
 Even in 1914, Tipton had more paved streets than any other city in the state.